UniqueAnalyst/UniqueAnalyst/README.md

 Welcome to my GitHub!

-I'm currently learning **Data Analytics** through **Vephla**, where I'm building a strong foundation in Excel, data cleaning, visualization, and storytelling.
+I'm currently learning **Data Analytics** through **Vephla**, where I'm building a strong foundation in Microsoft Excel, Microsoft Power BI, Python, Tableau and R for Analysis, data cleaning, visualization, and storytelling.

 📊 I’m passionate about data — how it moves, how it’s shaped, and how it can be used to understand real-world behavior.